 I was lucky enough to spend a little over five weeks traveling in five countries in January 2018.
 Yet there was one that prompted more questions than any of the others I went.

 It’s understandable.
 Cuba is a very different society to most others in the world, and unlike other countries with similar systems it is somewhat insulated being an island.
 It is alluring and mysterious, a gem tucked away in the Caribbean seemingly frozen in time.
-If you’re planning to travel to Cuba there’s a few things you need to know.
+If you’re planning to travel there, there are a few facts about Cuba you need to know.

 For my part, there were so many questions before I went, and I spent months researching.
 Many answers were conflicting when they were even able to be found.

-While I’ll be detailing my adventures in Cuba in good time, I thought I would answer some of those essential questions in the meantime for those planning to travel to Cuba.
+While I’ll be detailing my adventures in Cuba in good time, I thought I would answer some of those essential questions and provide the facts about Cuba in the meantime for those planning their travel.

 Money in Cuba